input-output-hk/cardano-docs.iohk.io/_docs/protocols/time-warp-nt.md

 group: protocols
 ---

-# Time-warp layer
+# Introduction

+Time-warp is developed to provide reliable networking layer with different levels of abstractions.
+Its second big objective is to provide an easy way to write and run tests for distributed systems using emulation mode, which should be flexible enough to support different scenarios (tunable network delays, disconnects, other real-time conditions).
+Time-warp is split up into two parts:

+1. `Mockable` interfaces
+2. Network functionality

+## Mockable

+`Mockable` interfaces allow to abstract from implementation of language-specific basic functions.

+They are split to several categories.
+For instance, `Mockable Delay` contains `delay` operation, while `Mockable Fork` keeps elementary functions to manipulate with threads.

+Such innovation allows to launch same code both in production and testing environment, where the latter allows to emulate time, threads, networking e.t.c.

+`Production` implements all those interfaces with references to respective prototypes of the functions.

+## Networking

-This layer is written on top of _network-transport_ and used as network library at application layer.
+This layer is written on top of _network-transport_ and provides network capabilities for application layer.
+It is split up to two sub-layers.

-Its interface design aims following points:

-1. Convenience of *network-transport* functionality usage
-2. Provide message exchange capabilities

-**TODO** smth else?

-This layer is split up to two sub-layers.

-## Lower layer
+### Lower layer

 This sub-layer is direct wrapper over _network-transport_ and provides convenient interface which allows to initiate lightweight connection